USAMRICD-UW-Fred-Hutch-Cancer-Research/Correos-Security-Firewall-CSF/docs/docs/about/privacy.md

 ## 9. Links to Other Websites

-This Privacy Policy applies only to information collected by ConfigServer Security & Firewall through our official website and related services.
+This Privacy Policy applies only to information collected by Correo's Security Firewall through our official website and related services.

 Our website may include links to external websites that are not operated or controlled by us.
 We are not responsible for the content or privacy practices of those third-party sites.